-Yarns, fabrics and garments with Oeko-Tex Standard 100 certificate are safe for you health; they were not treated with harmful chemicals like azo colourants, formaldehyde, cadmium, nickel, pentachlorophenol, etc. Of course, if a fabric does not have this certificate, it does not mean that it is dangerous.
+Yarns, fabrics and garments with Oeko-Tex Standard 100 certificate are safe for your health; they were not treated with harmful chemicals like azo colourants, formaldehyde, cadmium, nickel, pentachlorophenol, etc. – or the content of harmful chemicals is safe for your health (you can see limit values here).
+Of course, if a fabric does not have this certificate, it does not mean that it is dangerous.
 But it can be – especially if you see phrases like ‘easy iron’, ‘wrinkle free’, ‘non-iron’, etc.

 Here are some mills and brands that offer fabrics which comply with Oeko-Tex Standard 100: Albini, Alumo, Canclini, Cariaggi, David & John Anderson, Grandi & Rubinelli, Leggiuno, Mileta, Monti, Ronghi, S.I.C.
 Tess, Testa, Thomas Mason, Tootal, Vitale Barberis Canonico.